Remarks on the positivity of the cotangent bundle of a K3 surface: Introduction

 These results should be compared with the results of Bogomolov and Hein (see Theorem \ref{hein}), which essentially say that if either the degree of the polarisation or the multiple of the polarisation in which the curve lies is high, then there can be no smooth destabilising curves, and also that a general curve in any multiple of the polarisation is not destabilising.

-More generally, one can ask how the set of all curves and effective divisors on $\PP(\Omega^1_S)$ reflect the geometric properties of $S$.
+More generally, one can ask how the sets of all curves and effective divisors on $\PP(\Omega^1_S)$ reflect the geometric properties of $S$.
 In particular this is closely related to describing the nef and effective cones on $\PP(\Omega^1_S)$, and in turn the existence of sections of the twisted symmetric differentials $\Sym^a(\Omega^1_S)\otimes \O_S(b)$.
-These subjects have a long history, going back to the work of Kobayashi\cite{kobayashi}, who showed that a simply connected Calabi--Yau variety has no symmetric differentials, i.e., $\HH^0(X,S^m\Omega^1_X)=0$ for all $m\ge 1$.
+These subjects have a long history, going back to the work of Kobayashi\cite{kobayashi}, who showed that a simply connected Calabi--Yau variety has no symmetric differentials, i.e., $\HH^0(X,\Sym^m\Omega^1_X)=0$ for all $m\ge 1$.
 For K3 surfaces, this was extended by Nakayama \cite{nakayama}, who showed that in fact $L=\O_{\PP(\Omega^1_S)}(1)$ is not even {pseudoeffective} on $\PP(\Omega^1_S)$ (i.e., its class is not a limit of effective classes).
 Very recently this was extended to simply connected Calabi--Yau threefolds by Druel \cite[Theorem 6.1]{druelcy3} and by H\"oring--Peternell \cite{hoeringpeternell} to all dimensions.

 In general computing these cones explicitly seems like a difficult problem.
-In some low-degree cases one can use the standard exact sequences involving symmetric powers of the cotangent bundle coming from the embedding of the K3, but in general the cones seem to depend on the degree $d$ in a rather subtle way.
+In some low-degree cases one can use the well-known projective models to study the cohomology of the symmetric powers of the cotangent bundle, but in general the cones seem to depend on the degree $d$ in a rather subtle way.
 We are able to solve the problem at least for infinitely many $d$, using results of Bayer--Macr\`i.

-The starting observation is that $\PP(\Omega^1_S)$ embeds in the Hilbert scheme $S^{[2]}$ as the exceptional divisor of the Hilbert--Chow morphism, so one can try restricting extremal divisors from the pseudoeffective and nef cones of $S^{[2]}$ to $\PP(\Omega^1_S)$, which are known from the results of Bayer--Macr\`i \cite{bayermacri}.
-We prove that these restrictions are indeed extremal for infinitely many $d$, but also that this is not always the case.
+The starting observation is that $\PP(\Omega^1_S)$ embeds in the Hilbert scheme $S^{[2]}$ as the exceptional divisor of the Hilbert--Chow morphism, so one can try restricting extremal divisors from the pseudoeffective and nef cones of $S^{[2]}$ to $\PP(\Omega^1_S)$, which are known from the results of Bayer--Macr\`i \cite{bayermacri}: the effective cone $\eff(S^{[2]})$ (resp.\ nef cone) is spanned by $B$ (resp.\ $\widetilde{H}$) and one more extremal ray which in what follows we call the \textit{second extremal ray} (see Theorem \ref{bm}).
+We prove that the restriction of this second ray is indeed extremal for infinitely many $d$, but also that this is not always the case.
 In what follows, we will consider the Pell-type equation

-\begin{thmB}(See Section \ref{sectioncones}) Let $(S,\O_S(1))$ be a primitively polarised K3 surface of degree $d=2t$ and Picard number one.
+\begin{thmB}[See Section \ref{sectioncones}] Let $(S,\O_S(1))$ be a primitively polarised K3 surface of degree $d=2t$ and Picard number one.
 First, if $t$ is a square and \eqref{Pell} has no solution, then